TeasingSisyphus/CuttleAngular/README.md

 PREVIOUS:
-	-Front end now updates GameController when Game event fires through socket -Hands can now be dealt
+	-Front end now displays your cards only (displays card back for opponent's cards) -Front end now updates GameController when Game event fires through socket -Hands can now be dealt
 	-The homepage now updates to reflect when a game fills